 Selected readings from the Middle Ages, Renaissance, and 17th and 18th centuries will acquaint students with the major authors, works, themes and genres of the early modern period.
 Readings will be supplemented by other materials, including film, multi-media presentations, and video, in order to situate literary works in their cultural context.
 A variety of activities including group work, class presentations, literary analysis and research papers will make critical thinking and the development of language skills an inherent focus of the course.
 Students will be tested on their mastery of the early modern literary canon throughout the semester but will also learn to conduct close readings of primary sources through the French method of explication de texte.
+This course may include a practicum and/or interdisciplinary component, especially for students intending to enter the teaching profession.
 Taught in French.